arduino/docs-content/content/hardware/02.hero/shields/spe-shield/features.md

 <FeatureDescription>
 The Arduino UNO SPE Shield combines industrial-grade Single Pair Ethernet (10BASE-T1S) and RS-485 communication in a single, compact solution.
-Featuring the **LAN8651B1 controller from Microchip®** and **XR33058IDTR-F RS-485 transceiver**, this shield transforms your Arduino UNO into a powerful industrial communication hub capable of bridging legacy systems with modern Ethernet networks.
+This shield transforms your Arduino UNO into a powerful industrial communication hub capable of bridging legacy systems with modern Ethernet networks.
 </FeatureDescription>

 <FeatureList>